 Hunting Boomerangs (Including the returning Boomerang)

 The Killer Boomerang does not return but was used mainly for hunting and the most common traded across Australia.
-The Aerodynamic design of this Boomerang flies with force and precision and could kill an animal, break a leg, but also fly higher than the Hook Boomerang.
-The Aerodynamic design of the Killer Boomerang is what gave the aboriginal mind the blueprint for the Returning Boomerang.
+The Aerodynamic design of this Boomerang propels with force and precision and could kill an animal, break a leg, but also fly higher than the Hook Boomerang.
+The Aerodynamic design of the Killer Boomerang is what showed aboriginal people the blueprint for the Returning Boomerang.

 The Hook Boomerang (Number 7 Boomerang) originated in the Centre of Australia and only traded out to certain other surrounding areas.
 You do not find examples of this craftwork anywhere else in the world.
-Also not a returning Boomerang, it is however the most dangerous Boomerang of them all.
-It propels with such a force and such precision that no animal, aboriginal person or their shield can block/stop the whole effect of its impact.
-Also used in combat, this Boomerang is a deadly weapon.
-Many people are willing to pay a high dollar price to get their hands on a “real number 7 Boomerang” An essential to any collector of historical “modern man-made weapons”
+Also not a returning Boomerang, it is, however, the most dangerous Boomerang of them all.
+It propels with such a force and precision that no animal, aboriginal person or their shield can block/stop the whole effect of its impact.
+Also used in combat, this Boomerang is a “deadly weapon” Many people are willing to pay a high dollar price to get their hands on a “real number 7 Boomerang” An essential to any collector of historical “modern man-made weapons”

-Traditional Number 7 Boomerangs are rare, and are not easy at all to make.
-The process is one that could also be devastating to the country if attempted to be mass-produced.
+Traditional Number 7 Boomerangs are rare and are not easy at all to make.
+The process is one that could also be devastating to the country if attempted to be mass-produced today.

 Traditional making of a number 7 Boomerang > https://aso.gov.au/titles/documentaries/karli-jalangu-boomerang-today/clip1/